Heart Healthy Mixed Bean Salad

 Close up of a white bowl with five bean salad in it on a blue and white striped napkin.

-It wouldn’t be right if I left you without a pro-tip from one salad lover to another.
+Pro-Tip: It wouldn’t be right if I left you without a pro-tip from one salad lover to another.
 A handful of crushed pita chips to top off your portion of salad right before you munch!
 I live for that crrrunch!
-Another option is to spiralize some cucumber and serve over the cucumber as a meal.
+Another option is to spiralize some cucumber and serve over the spiralized cucumber as a meal.

 TIPS AND FREQUENTLY ASKED QUESTIONS